sectigo/policy-documentation/Sectigo Code Signing CP CPS.md

 ### 6.2.10.
 Method of Destroying Private Key

 Destroying a Private Key means the destruction of all active keys, both backed-up and stored.
 Destroying a Private Key MAY comprise of removing it from the HSM or removing it from the active backup set.
 Private Keys are destroyed in accordance with NIST SP 800-88.
+This process will be witnessed and signed by 2 trusted roles of Sectigo.

 ### 6.2.11.
 Cryptographic Module Rating